 Steps Primary Health Facilities are taking to provide services

 Since the outbreak of the deadly virus COVID-19, the Rivers State Primary Health Care Management Board has taken critical steps to ensure that its staff and patients are safe.
-Amongst other things, the Board has taken the following proactive steps to curb the spread of Corona Virus in the State.
+Amongst other things, the Board has taken the following proactive steps to curb the spread of the Corona Virus in the State.

 How Prepared Are We?

 - We have developed and produced an emergency protocol for our facilities.
-This is to prepare as many staff as possible to be available, because of staff absenteeism associated with COVID-19 outbreak.
+This is to prepare as many staff as possible to be available, because of staff absenteeism associated with the COVID-19 outbreak.

 - We have also created isolation points for suspected cases of COVID-19 in primary health centers.

 - Contact numbers for an emergency have been shared (08031888093, 08033124314, 09041338600, 08098679953)